 So Petra says, the brief few profiles sent initially were almost adequate but ceased coming after the first week.
 This was somewhat counter contractual but it was now irrelevant because the project was just moving forward.
 Petra requested Celia come home briefly as soon as possible, and become fully apprised of the project as it was already in motion.
 Her air fare was already arranged and as soon as she could get to the “air strip” and hop on a crop duster, she need do just that.

 Without knowing how the thing would play out, Celia knew she had reached the pinnacle of the Aristotelian arc she had studied to death in more years of drama education than she now cared to recall.
 She really felt it, head to toe, like a one-gulp espresso on a cold hungover early call morning.
 Suddenly, all the inspirational poetry and countless monologues of countless heroic characters appeared far below while she soared her first time upon untested wings.

 Toward the end of her route she swung by Penny’s and explained there had been a death in the family and would need to fly back east for a few days.
 Could she give her a ride to the “airport” for which she would happily cover the gas?

 “Why sure cowgirl, was it somebody close to ya?”

 Miles received the same story, and Thursday afternoon after her shift, Celia and Penny mounted the pickup and were bouncing across the prairie toward the nearest airport 75 miles away.

-Celia had entertained a variety of snares to expose Penny on this 2 hour transit to the plane but when she threw her overnight bag and beloved jacket on the seat between her and the driver, Celia resolved that only the crop reports, christian radio, a flask of Bourbon and Penny’s penetrated veils of deception would be the only entertainment for this ride.
+Celia had entertained a variety of snares to expose Penny on this 2 hour transit to the plane but when she threw her overnight bag and beloved jacket on the seat between her and the driver, Celia resolved that the crop reports, Christian radio, a flask of Bourbon, and Penny’s penetrated veils of deception would be the only entertainment for this ride.